Cleverly moves to ban Islamist group Hizb ut-Tahrir as terror organisation

 A Hizb ut-Tahrir member could be seen shouting “jihad” in a video from an October march, but the Metropolitan Police said no offences were identified.

+The proscription order will cover the entire global organisation, as well as all regional branches, including Hizb ut-Tahrir Britain.

-Conservative MP Bob Blackman last month called for leader of the UK arm of the group, Abdul Wahid, to be deported, claiming in the Commons that he should have his “right to be in this country” cancelled.
+Conservative MP Bob Blackman last month called for the head of the UK arm of the group Abdul Wahid – who is also reportedly a GP – to be deported, claiming in the Commons that he should have his “right to be in this country” cancelled.

+Security Minister Tom Tugendhat said the group “clearly encourage and promote terrorism” adding that their “celebration of Hamas’s appalling attacks on Israel, going so far as to call the terrorists who raped and murdered Israeli citizens ‘heroes’, is disgraceful.”

+“We stand firmly against antisemitism and hatred against the Jewish community in the UK”, he said.

+The resources of a proscribed organisation are considered “terrorist property” and could be seized.

+Once a group is banned its ability to operate “openly in the UK will be significantly degraded”, the Home Office said.

-The announcement comes 100 days since Hamas’s attacks, with more than 130 hostages still held in Gaza.
+The announcement comes 100 days since attacks by Hamas, with more than 130 hostages still held in Gaza.

-The UK Government has said it supports Israel’s right to defend itself following Hamas’s October 7 attacks but has urged it to show restraint and act in accordance with international rules.
+The UK Government has said it supports Israel’s right to defend itself following the October 7 attacks but has urged it to show restraint and act in accordance with international rules.

 Former home secretary Suella Braverman joined thousands of people in central London “in solidarity with Israel” on Sunday, chanting “bring them home” with the crowd – referring to the remaining hostages.